Investing in Tech Startups: Are you looking to invest in tech startups as an individual?

 But with the potential for above public market returns comes the potential for above public market risks.
 Investments in private securities are not suitable for all investors.
 According to Geron, experts warn that angel investors shouldn’t invest money they can’t afford to lose.

-The article goes on to explain that Angel Groups, and more recently online platforms, provide a means for new investors to learn from more experienced Angels about the caveats of investing and how to spot trends and make better investing decisions.
+Investing in Tech Startups: Apart from how individuals can invest in tech startups, the article further goes on to explain that Angel Groups, and more recently online platforms, provide a means for new investors to learn from more experienced Angels about the caveats of investing and how to spot trends and make better investing decisions.
 The Angel Capital Association, a non-profit dedicated to providing resources for Angel Investors, maintains a list of groups who specialize in local, regional markets such as the Bluegrass Angels from Lexington, KY.

 Propel(x) is unique in terms of its deal-flow.
 The company focuses on “deeptech” science and technology companies and often sources deals from close relationships with national research labs like the National Renewable Energy Lab or government grant programs like those sponsored by the Department of Defense.